 Even lightweight rainwear has the minimum level of protection, so I am planning to use this experience as an opportunity to move forward from the world of safety-first rainwear to the world of lightweight rainwear

-- Check out the types of rainwear and how to choose them before purchasing
+- Types of rainwear and how to choose them - things to check before you buy

-- Ultra-lightweight rainwear you won't miss this season 2018
+- Ultra-lightweight rainwear you can't miss this season 2018

-- Ultra-lightweight rainwear you won't miss this season 2017
+- Ultra-lightweight rainwear you can't miss this season 2017